 What it is NOT:

 Registration is required and space is limited.
-Please click here to register each person separately.
-If you have any questions, email our Memory Café Coordinator.
+Please click here to register.
+You can list each person who is coming with you in the Comment field.
+If you have any questions, feel free to contact our Memory Café Coordinator at 910 457 6039.

 Download this information as a flyer to share or post on your refrigerator!